boxblinkracer/phpunuhi/README.md

 ## Configuration

-The whole configuration is done using a XML file.
+The whole configuration is done using XML.
-You can create different translation sets with different files and settings.
+You can create different **translation sets** with different files and settings.

 Configure a **translation set** for every bundle (scope) of your translations.
 Such a set can then contain multiple files with your individual language and locale values.

-Just create a new **phpunuhi.xml** file (or rename it to something else).
+Create a new **phpunuhi.xml** file (or rename it to something else).

 ```xml